Make Your Logs Work for You

 console.log(‘A log message’);

 Though console.log offers a hassle-free way to write log messages, it leaves a lot to be desired.
 For one, there’s no way to disable console.log calls.
 If you add calls to your code, your messages will appear on the console whether you want them there or not.
-Secondly, console.log doesn’t accept logging levels, which means that apart from the two log and error functions, you have no way to differentiate between log messages with different severities.
+Secondly, console.log doesn’t accept logging levels, which means that apart from the two log and error functions, you cannot differentiate between log messages with different severities.
 And that makes for noisy applications, especially when you’re writing production code or libraries used by other developers.

 The debug Module